The following legislation contains the rules of conduct in elections and various electoral and other offences.

 Penalties may be applied for non-compliance with the authorisation requirements, as well as for any misleading or deceptive publications.

-Rules pertaining to designations under boxes on Legislative Council ballot papers
+Rules pertaining to designations under squares on Legislative Council ballot papers

-If a candidate has not been endorsed by a registered political party, they may apply to have the word “Independent” appear under their name on the ballot paper below the line and under the box above the line.
+If a candidate has not been endorsed by a registered political party, they may apply to have the word “Independent” appear under their name on the ballot paper below the line.

-If they do not select to do so, their name will not have anything written under their name below the line or under the box above the line on the ballot paper.
+If they do not select to do so, their name will not have anything written under their name below the line.